Coresight-Group/vigil-ai/README.md

 **Step 5A: Aggregate Token Vectors**

-All token vectors averaged into ONE 768-dim vector per chunk.
+After the 6 transformer layers, we have a 768-dimensional vector for each token.
+Mean pooling averages all these token vectors into a single 768-dimensional vector that represents the entire chunk or sentence.

 ```python
 # We have 7 token vectors, each 768-dimensional